-Many of the plants around us, underfoot on your property, or that you see beside the city sidewalk, are all part of God's pharmacy in herbs to provide healing remedies for even the poorest of the poor.
+Many of the plants around us, underfoot on your property, or that you see beside the city sidewalk, are herbal remedies, part of God's pharmacy to provide healing solutions for even the poorest of the poor.
 The animals and birds know it is there, but in North America especially, over the last 200 to 300 years, we've become convinced that only doctors with training in medicines and medical procedures and surgeries know what is best for us.
 I'm sure they do know a lot of valuable information, but I'm still convinced that God knows far more than we do, and He is gracious enough to provide simple answers.
 If only we will be open-minded and willing to learn about those resources abundantly provided all around us.

 I don't even pretend to know all about all these herbs, though my family and friends seem to think I know quite a bit more than they do.
 I just get excited whenever I discover a new herb and it's helpful traits and uses for our ailments.
 (This is one reason for this site; I need to sort out what exactly I know, and a place to share my NEW knowledge of specific herbs as I learn.